-There are also moments where the game will bark an order at you without explaining what exactly to do or how to do it, leading to some awkward trial and error moments.
-Maybe it’s just me, but shouting “you need a new vehicle” while in a high speed chase doesn’t help me realize I can go full action movie and jump from rooftop to rooftop of cars and just hijack them.
+There are also moments where the game will bark an order at you without explaining what exactly to do or how to do it, leading to some awkward trial-and-error moments.
+Maybe it’s just me, but shouting “You need a new vehicle” while in a high-speed chase doesn’t help me realize I can go full action movie and jump from rooftop to rooftop of cars and just hijack them.
 At one point I stopped to grab a car on the side of the road, seemingly placed there for just such an occasion, only to fail the mission because the enemy got away.
-Another time, I was told to follow someone through a doorway I hadn’t even reached yet and quickly “lost” them, sending me back to the last checkpoint.
+Another time, I was told to follow someone through a doorway I hadn’t even reached yet, and I quickly “lost” them, sending me back to the last checkpoint.
 This all being a stark contrast to a mission where Captain Price carefully taught me the finer points of sniping in a way no other game ever had before, making me feel like a goddamn professional.
-All in all I enjoyed the campaign, but I came away a little less jazzed about the experience than I was expecting.
+All in all, I enjoyed the campaign, but I came away a little less jazzed about the experience than I was expecting.
 It’s a good time, but if all you care about is playing the story then the price of entry is just too steep for such a familiar and at times frustrating feeling campaign.